-To determine the pathway that is involved in the decrease in the level of midchain HETEs, three pathways were examined in this study.
-In the heart, midchain HETEs are formed through three different metabolic pathways (Konkel and Schunck, 2011).
-The first metabolic pathway is P450 enzymes, particularly CYP1B1.
-CYP1B1 is constitutively expressed in the cardiac tissue, and several reports have confirmed the association between this enzyme and cardiovascular disease states (Zordoky and El-Kadi, 2008; Chung et al., 2012).
-For example, blood pressure elevation induced by Ang II was reduced in Cyp1b1-null mice compared with wildtype mice (Jennings et al., 2010).
-Protein expression and catalytic activity of CYP1B1 were significantly increased in three different experimental models of cardiac hypertrophy, including pressure overload-induced, isoproterenol-induced, and Ang II-induced cardiac hypertrophy (Jennings et al., 2010; El-Sherbeni and El-Kadi, 2014; Maayah et al., 2017).
-Recently, we demonstrated that 2-methoxyestradiol, a selective CYP1B1 inhibitor, protected against pressure overload-induced left ventricular hypertrophy in rats (Maayah et al., 2018).
+In order to determine the pathway that is involved in the decrease in the level of mid-chain HETEs, three pathways were examined in this study.
+In the heart, mid-chain HETEs are formed through three different metabolic pathways (Konkel and Schunck, 2011).
+The first metabolic pathway is CYP enzymes, particularly CYP1B1.
+CYP1B1 is constitutively expressed in the cardiac tissue and several reports have confirmed the association between this enzyme and cardiovascular disease states (Zordoky and El-Kadi, 2008; Chung et al., 2012).
+For example, blood pressure elevation induced by Ang II was reduced in Cyp1b1-null mice compared to wild-type mice (Jennings, Sahan-Firat et al. 2010).
+Protein expression and catalytic activity of CYP1B1 were significantly increased in three different experimental models of cardiac hypertrophy including: pressure overload-induced, isoproterenol-induced and Ang II-induced cardiac hypertrophy (Jennings et al., 2010; El-Sherbeni and El-Kadi, 2014; Maayah et al., 2017).
+Recently, we have demonstrated that 2-methoxyestradiol, selective CYP1B1 inhibitor, protected against pressure overload-induced left ventricular hypertrophy in rats (Maayah et al., 2018).

-One of the important findings of the present study is that both enantiomers of 19-HETE significantly inhibited CYP1B1 catalytic activity in both cell lines (RL-14 and H9c2) without altering its mRNA or protein levels, suggesting direct inhibition of its catalytic activity (Li et al., 2017).
-Interestingly, 19(S)-HETE selectively induced the mRNA and protein expression levels of CYP4F2 and CYP4F11, which have been reported to be involved in the degradation of midchain HETEs (Maayah and El-Kadi, 2016b).
+One of the important findings of the current study is that both enantiomers of 19-HETE significantly inhibited CYP1B1 catalytic activity in both cell lines (RL-14 and H9c2) without altering its mRNA or protein levels suggesting direct inhibition of its catalytic activity (Li et al., 2017).
+Interestingly, 19(S)-HETE selectively induced the mRNA and protein expression levels of CYP4F2 and CYP4F11 which have been reported to be involved in the degradation of mid-chain HETEs (Maayah and El-Kadi, 2016b).
 It is important to mention that CYP4F2 and CYP4F11 are involved in 20-HETE as well as 19-HETE formation in human.
-Therefore, our data suggest that 19(S)-HETE may inhibit the catalytic activity of 20-HETE-forming enzymes (CYP4F2 and CYP4F11), which may explain the unchanged level of 20-HETE.
-These data were substantiated by the fact that 19-HETE is a well known endogenous antagonist of 20-HETE which may explain the cardioprotective effect of 19(S)-HETE (El-Sherbeni and El-Kadi, 2016).
-On the other hand, both enantiomers did not affect CYP2B6, CYP2C8, or CYP2J2 at gene or protein expression levels.
+Therefore, our data suggest that 19(S)-HETE may inhibit the catalytic activity of 20-HETE forming enzymes (CYP4F2 and CYP4F11) which may explain the unchanged level of 20-HETE.
+These data were substantiated by the fact that 19-HETE is a well-known endogenous antagonist of 20-HETE which may explain the cardioprotective effect of 19(S)-HETE (El-Sherbeni and El-Kadi, 2016).
+On the other hand, both enantiomers did not affect CYP2B6, CYP2C8 or CYP2J2 at gene or protein expression levels.
 This was further supported by the unchanged metabolite formation rate of EETs, the major products of these enzymes (Zhou et al., 2018).

-The other two pathways that are involved in the formation of midchain HETEs are LOX and COX-2 enzymes.
-5-LOX, 12-LOX, and 15-LOX enzymes metabolize AA to produce 5-, 12-, and 15-HETE, respectively (Porro et al., 2014; Radmark et al., 2015; Mao et al., 2016).
-In addition, it has been reported that minor quantities of midchain HETEs are produced by COX-2 enzyme (Bai and Zhu, 2008).
-Several studies have highlighted the role of LOXs in the pathogenesis of cardiovascular diseases including stroke, atherosclerosis, and myocardial infarction (Pergola and Werz, 2010).
+The other two pathways that are involved in the formation of mid-chain HETEs are LOXs and COX-2 enzymes.
+5-LOX, 12-LOX and 15-LOX enzymes metabolize AA to produce 5-, 12- and

+15-HETE, respectively (Porro et al., 2014; Radmark et al., 2015; Mao et al., 2016).
+In addition, it has been reported that minor quantities of mid-chain HETEs are produced by COX-2 enzyme (Bai and Zhu, 2008).
+Several studies highlighted the role of LOXs in the pathogenesis of cardiovascular diseases including stroke, atherosclerosis and myocardial infarction (Pergola and Werz, 2010).
 For instance, products of the LOXs pathway are involved in cell proliferation regulation and cell survival.
-Cardiovascular events such as coronary artery vasoconstriction leading to compromised ventricular contraction, decrease in blood flow to coronary arteries, and depressed cardiac output have also been associated with different metabolites of these enzymes (Vila, 2004; Werz and Steinhilber, 2006).
+Cardiovascular events such as coronary arteries vasoconstriction leading to compromised ventricular contraction, decrease in blood flow to coronary arteries and depressed cardiac output have also been associated with different metabolites of these enzymes (Vila, 2004; Werz and Steinhilber, 2006).
 15-LOX was involved in the pathogenesis of Ang II-induced cardiac hypertrophy in mice.
-Treatment with the 15-LOX inhibitor baicalein showed cardioprotective effect through inhibition of 15-LOX (Wang et al., 2015).
-Furthermore, COX-2 enzyme activation leads to cardiac cell death, decrease in myocardial function, and consequent heart failure (Lamon et al., 2010).
+Treatment with 15-LOX inhibitor, baicalein, showed cardioprotective effect through inhibition of 15-LOX (Wang et al., 2015).
+Furthermore, COX-2 enzyme activation leads to cardiac cell death, decrease in myocardial function and consequently leads to heart failure (Lamon et al., 2010).